leokong2002/VendingMachine/README.md

 This vending machine system uses FPGA and MBED as the main control of I/O devices such as card reader, colour sensor, servo, etc.

+System can deliver correct number of snacks and identify users' allergies from their cards

 source code file(s) may be put in a password protected ZIP file to prevent plagiarism

 please send me email if you need to open up any ZIP file, thanks!